library-data-platform/ldp/doc/User_Guide.md

 * Data integration:  Offers a robust platform for combining data from beyond library systems

-* Historical data:  Enables analyzing trends over time to gain strategic insights about your library
+* Historical data:  Enables analyzing trends over time to gain insights about your library

 * Scalability:  Provides an upgrade path that scales to virtually any amount of data that libraries can collect